mohsenFN/FN-manager/README.md

 - [x] Delete last messages in group (e.g. delete 10 last messages).
 - [x] Command for getting some information about user.
 - [x] Report option(forwards the reported message to admin).
-- [x] Function for getting groups.
+- [x] Function for groups settings.
-- [ ] Function for getting groups but inlineMode.
+- [ ] Function for groups settings but inlineMode.
 - [x] Warn command.
-- [ ] Delete users' warn by admins command.
+- [x] Delete users' warn by admins command.
 - [x] Mute and Unmute user by command.
 - [x] Date command (based on Solar Hijri).
 - [ ] Use Persian texts instead of English(last stage).